Kangxiaoneuq/FADsite/README.md

 The protein id, sequence and labels are available in ./dataset.
 The PDB files of proteins are availavle in ./pdb.
 The codes for CNRBind are available in ./src.
 The demo and corresponding documentation files can be found in ./demo.
 See our paper for more details.

-Testing each proteins takes approximately 1 minute, depending on the sequence length
+Testing each proteins takes approximately 1 minute, depending on the sequence length.

 ## Test the FADsite_seq
 cd ./src/